ndouglas/hornvale-rust/README.md

 <img width="803" alt="Screen Shot 2022-09-18 at 5 16 12 PM" src="https://user-images.githubusercontent.com/1318579/190928457-e553472e-5388-486f-aa5e-1c43f26d23c7.png">

 Possible future architecture:
-- Hornvale: Frontend
+- Hornvale: Frontend and Game Logic.
-- Goldengrove: Narrative PCG and tools
+- Goldengrove: Narrative PCG and tools.
-- Lasthearth: Embedded scripting language
+- Lasthearth: Embedded scripting language.
-- Breakwater: Environmental PCG and tools
+- Breakwater: Environmental PCG and tools.
-- Brownhollow: Life/factional/economic PCG and tools
+- Brownhollow: Life/factional/economic PCG and tools.

+General roadmap:
+- Complete the interpreter-based embedded scripting language.
+This is mostly a learning project and preparation for a more solid project to follow.
+- Reimplement scripting language as a bytecode interpreter as a separate project (Lasthearth).
+- Expand core functionality so that I can basically re-implement Zork.
+This is the main focus of the Hornvale project.
+- Shift environmental work into a separate project (Breakwater).
+I'm interested in both roguelikes and text adventures, and possibly mixing the two together.
+It'd be neat to work out common concepts and make the two interoperable and interchangeable.
+I like the idea of simulating weather too, and I think that fits in here too.
+- Shift NPC elements into a separate project (Brownhollow).
+This is one of my primary areas of interest; I'd like to be able to sort of simulate history.
+We might only see a very thin slice of this in a given game, but I'm enchanted by the idea of being able to observe NPCs interacting with one another.
+- Build some narrative PCG elements in a separate project (Goldengrove).
+I'm deeply interested in the idea of PCG narratives.
+Of course, these can inform NPCs, and inform environments, and vice-versa.